ctrautma/RHEL_NIC_QUALIFICATION/README.md

 NOTE: Make sure you are passing the basic test as explained in "Running the
       PVP script" before starting the full day run!

+This script will run the tests as explained in the "Full day PVP test" section.
+It will start the scripts according to the configuration given below, and will archive the results.

+NOTE: Make sure you are passing the basic test as explained in "Running the
+      PVP script" before starting the full day run!

-What datapath are you using, DPDK or Linux Kernel [dpdk/kernel]? dpdk What is the IP address where the DUT (Open vSwitch) is running?
+What datapath are you using, DPDK or Linux Kernel [dpdk/kernel/tc]? dpdk What is the IP address where the DUT (Open vSwitch) is running?
 10.19.17.133 What is the root password of the DUT? root
 What is the IP address of the virtual machine running on the DUT?
-192.168.122.186 What is the IP address of the TRex tester? localhost What is the physical interface being used, i.e. dpdk0, em1, p4p5? dpdk0 What is the virtual interface being used, i.e. vhost0, vnet0? vhost0 What is the TRex tester physical interface being used?
+192.168.122.186 What is the IP address of the TRex tester? localhost What is the physical interface being used, i.e. dpdk0, em1, p4p5? dpdk0 What is the virtual interface being used, i.e. vhost0, vnet0? vhost0 What is the virtual interface PCI id?
+0000:00:06.0 What is the TRex tester physical interface being used?
 0
 - Connecting to the tester...
 - Connecting to DUT, "10.19.17.1